AparaV/academic-plan/README.md

 Additional courses from the below list to bring the total number of computer science credit hours to 58 or more.

-* [x] ATLS 4120-3, Mobile Application Development (formerly offered as ATLS 4519 Special Topics: Mobile App Dev; only one of these will count toward the CSEN-BS)
+* [ ] ATLS 4120-3, Mobile Application Development (formerly offered as ATLS 4519 Special Topics: Mobile App Dev; only one of these will count toward the CSEN-BS)
-* [x] ATLS 4214-3, Big Data Architecture (formerly offered as CSCI 4830 Special Topics: Big Data or ATLS 4519 Special Topics: Big Data; only one of these will count toward the CSEN-BS)
+* [ ] ATLS 4214-3, Big Data Architecture (formerly offered as CSCI 4830 Special Topics: Big Data or ATLS 4519 Special Topics: Big Data; only one of these will count toward the CSEN-BS)
 * [ ] CSCI 3112-1, Human-Centered Computing Professional Development
 * [ ] CSCI 3022-3, Data Science Algorithms (can count for probability/statistics requirement OR CS elective credit, but not both)
 * [x] CSCI 4830-3, Special Topics in Computer Science
 * [ ] CSCI 4831-3 Special Topics in Algorithms
 * [ ] CSCI 4900-3, Upper Division, Undergraduate Independent Study
-* [ ] APPM 4120/MATH 4120-3, Introduction to Operations Research
+* [x] APPM 4120/MATH 4120-3, Introduction to Operations Research

 ### Capstone

-Entrepreneurial Project (two semesters: beginning fall, ending spring):
+Senior Thesis (two semesters: beginning fall, ending spring):

 * [x] CSCI 4348-4, Startup Essentials: Entrepreneurial Projects 1 and
 * [x] CSCI 4358-4, Entrepreneurial Projects 2

 This sequence must be taken contiguously and may not be taken before the senior year.
 Prerequisites for Senior Project include the successful completion of the college writing requirement, as well as the Computer Science Foundation (24 credit hours) plus Computer Science Core and Elective courses to reach a minimum of 36 Computer Science credit hours.

-## Math Requirements
+## Applied Mathematics Requirements

 ### Calculus